Falklands War: Aftermath

 This brief war brought many consequences for all the parties involved, besides the considerable casualty rate and large materiel loss, especially of shipping and aircraft, relative to the deployed military strengths of the opposing sides.

 In the United Kingdom, Margaret Thatcher's popularity increased.
 The success of the Falklands campaign was widely regarded as a factor in the turnaround in fortunes for the Conservative government, who had been trailing behind the SDP–Liberal Alliance in the opinion polls for months before the conflict began.
-Following the success in the Falklands, the Conservatives returned to the top of the opinion polls by a wide margin and went on to win the following year's general election by a landslide.
+Following the success in the Falklands, the Conservatives returned to the top of the opinion polls by a wide margin and won the following year's general election by a landslide.
 Subsequently, Defence Secretary Nott's proposed cuts to the Royal Navy were abandoned.

 The islanders had full British citizenship restored in 1983; their quality of life improved through investments made by the UK after the war and by economic liberalisation that had been stalled for fear of angering Argentina.
 In 1985, a new constitution was enacted, promoting self-government which has continued to devolve power to the islanders.
 The result of the 2013 Falkland Islands sovereignty referendum was 99.8% of the electorate voting for the islands to remain a British territory, with a voter turnout of 92%.

 In Argentina, defeat in the Falklands War meant that a possible war with Chile was avoided.
 Further, Argentina returned to a democratic government in the 1983 general election, the first free general election since 1973.
 It also had a major social impact, destroying the military's image as the "moral reserve of the nation" that they had maintained through most of the 20th century.

 A detailed study of British veterans of the war commissioned by the UK Ministry of Defence found that between 1982 and 2012, 95 had died from "intentional self-harm and events of undetermined intent (suicides and open verdict deaths)", a proportion lower than would be expected within the general population over the same period.
 However, a study of British combat veterans conducted five years after the conflict found that half of the sample group had suffered some symptoms of post-traumatic stress disorder (PTSD), while 22% were assessed to have the complete syndrome.